-During the Chinatown Winter Walk, enjoy the holiday window displays.
-Over 40 merchants decorate the shop windows during December.
+During the Chinatown Winter Walk, enjoy the holiday window displays of more than 40 merchants who decorate their shop windows during December.
 Look for walking maps in the area covering a nine-block radius in Oahu's downtown Chinatown.

 If you want to delve more deeply into the culture and history of Chinatown, you can take a self-guided tour with a map showing historic points of interest.